dCache/release-notes/dcache-minimal-installation.md

   > systemctl daemon-reload
   >  systemctl status dcache@*

-  >
+# Grouping CELLsPool-In different processes:
+ - Independent JVMs
+ - Shared CPU
+ - Per-process Log file
+ - All components run the same version (you can run different versions if needed)

-###Grouping CELLs - On a different hosts:
+# Grouping CELLs - On a different hosts:
 - Share-nothing option
-- Components can run different, but compatible versions..
+- Components can run different, but compatible versions.